Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 There is a big "but" in the above claim that targeting the limited API allows supporting _any_ Python version newer than Python 3.10.
 It turns out that this guarantee depends critically on structs that have long been exposed in the CPython ABI and how free-threaded Python wants to change the layout of these structs.

-## CPython C ABI stability and binary wheel builds
+## CPython C ABI Stability and Binary Wheel Builds

 There are two levels of ABI stability provided by CPython: